arangodb/docs/3.11/indexing-persistent.md

 uniqueness.
 The index attributes in `storedValues` are not checked for their uniqueness.

-You can not create multiple persistent indexes with the same `fields` attributes and uniqueness option but different `storedValues` settings.
+You cannot create multiple persistent indexes with the same `fields` attributes and uniqueness option but different `storedValues` settings.
 That means the value of `storedValues` is not considered by calls to `ensureIndex()` when checking if an index is already present or needs to be created.